Peleda23/-100DaysOfCode/r1-log.md

 ### R1D4

 Today worked on landing page project.
 Started work on mobile version.
 Used flex box on mobile version.
-Didn't work a lot today.
+Didn'ß work a lot today.
 But still did some work.

 ### R1D5